Claros

 The Gate of Faustina.

-The Western Portico surrounded the courtyard of the Agora.
+The Western Portico surrounded the Agora’s courtyard.
 It was 20 m wide and just over 100 m long.
 The porticoes of Smyrna were a two-storied structure with a basement underneath.

 The basement of the Western Portico was constructed by using arches and consisting of three galleries.